-7th Anniversary of the Brexit referendum
+7th Anniversary of the Brexit Referendum: Reflecting on the Journey

 Today, on June 23, 2023, we commemorate the 7th anniversary of the Brexit referendum—a day that brought about significant changes to the United Kingdom’s relationship with the European Union.
 The consequences of this historic event were felt not only by the UK but also by EU nationals residing in the country and British citizens abroad.
 As we reflect on this milestone, it is crucial to acknowledge the uncertainties and concerns that arose following the referendum result, especially among the millions of EU citizens who had made the UK their home.